microsoft/debug-adapter-protocol/specification.md

 Retrieves the set of all sources currently loaded by the debugged process.

-Clients should only call this request if the capability 'supportsLoadedSourcesRequest' is true.
+Clients should only call this request if the corresponding capability `supportsLoadedSourcesRequest` is true.

 ```typescript
 interface LoadedSourcesRequest extends Request {